NATO deputy calls for alliance unity on ‘increasingly aggressive Russia’

-HALIFAX — NATO’s deputy secretary general is making a pitch for alliance unity in the face of what she says are “complex and challenging security issues” that include an “increasingly aggressive Russia.”
+HALIFAX — A top NATO official made the case for alliance unity Monday, citing what she said are “complex and challenging security issues” that include an “increasingly aggressive Russia.”

-Rose Gottemoeller focused on what she said was a “vast expansion and modernization” of the Russian military in an address Monday before the NATO Parliamentary Assembly, prior to the end of four days of meetings in Halifax.
+Deputy secretary general Rose Gottemoeller focused on what she said was a “vast expansion and modernization” of the Russian military in an address before the NATO Parliamentary Assembly, which concluded four days of meetings in Halifax.

-The 1987 treaty not only reduced the number of nuclear missiles held by both superpowers, but it also eliminated a whole class of weapons, she said.
+The 1987 treaty not only reduced the number of nuclear missiles held by both superpowers, but it also eliminated a whole class of weapons, Gottemoeller said.

 Gottemoeller, who is American, reminded delegates that the U.S. has no new missiles of intermediate range in Europe.